-NMFS promulgates this interim final rule to revise the termination date of an emergency action that provides authority to waive observer coverage requirements.
-NMFS is taking this action to address public health concerns that relate to the ongoing Coronavirus (COVID-19) pandemic.
-The intended effect of the interim final rule is to provide NMFS with continued authority to waive observer coverage requirements when such action is necessary because of the COVID-19 public health emergency and mitigation measures taken in response to it.
-This interim final rule will also provide NMFS with continued authority to waive some training or other program requirements to ensure that as many observers as possible are available for deployment while ensuring their safety and health and that of observer program staff who train observers.
+NMFS extends this temporary rule (also referred to herein as “emergency action”) to provide it with authority to continue to waive observer coverage requirements.
+NMFS is taking this action to address public health concerns relating to the ongoing Coronavirus pandemic.
+The intended effect is to provide the waiver mechanism necessary to respond to the ongoing public health emergency.
+This action also authorizes NMFS to waive some training or other program requirements to ensure that as many observers are available as possible while ensuring the safety and health of the observers and trainers.

 Start Further Info

 Michael Ruccio at 978-281-9104.

 End Further Info